 Because of their aggressiveness, betta’s were often used for gambling purposes, and although fights did not always end fatally, a losing betta would be the one that retreated first.

-Just by knowing this information, it clearly says that these fish should not be in the same tank together.
+Knowing this information clearly says that these fish should not be in the same tank together.
 The same is true for female betta fish, but usually, there must be a reason for this behavior to occur unless it’s just general aggression because of breeding habits or territory issues.

 If you have a partitioned tank housing many betta fish, it is important to block their line of sight into the adjacent tanks.
 All a betta needs is another betta in view to become aggressive and angry.